-The RCM3000 requires a regulated 3.3 V \pm 0.15 V DC power source to operate.
+The RCM3100 requires a regulated 3.3 V $\pm$ 0.15 V DC power source to operate.
 Depending on the amount of current required by the application, different regulators can be used to supply this voltage.

+The AC adapter supplied with the RCM3100 Development Kit provides 12 V at up to 1 A as the input to the voltage regulator on the Prototyping Board.
 The Prototyping Board has an onboard +5 V switching power regulator from which a +3.3 V linear regulator draws its supply.
 Thus both +5 V and +3.3 V are available on the Prototyping Board.